 Privacy-enhancing technologies (PETs) present an opportunity to harness the power of data in a manner that protects privacy and intellectual property, enabling cross-border and cross-sector collaboration to solve shared challenges.
-Innovators in these challenges will develop state-of-the-art privacy-preserving federated learning solutions that help to tackle the barriers to the wider use of these technologies.
-Run in parallel with the challenge sponsored by the U.K.’s Center for Data Ethics and Innovation, the U.S. prize challenge is co-sponsored by NIST and the National Science Foundation, in coordination with the White House Office of Science and Technology Policy.
+Innovators in these challenges developed state-of-the-art privacy-preserving federated learning solutions that help to tackle the barriers to the wider use of these technologies.
+Ran in parallel with the challenge sponsored by the U.K.’s Center for Data Ethics and Innovation, the U.S. prize challenge was co-sponsored by NIST and the National Science Foundation, in coordination with the White House Office of Science and Technology Policy.

 The U.S.-U.K. collaboration on the PETs prize challenges was first announced at the Summit for Democracy in December 2021.
-In addition to competing for a combined U.S.-U.K. prize pool of $1.6 million (£1.3 million), winning solutions will be featured at the 2nd Summit for Democracy in the spring of 2023.
+In addition to competing for a combined U.S.-U.K. prize pool of $1.6 million (£1.3 million), winning solutions was featured at the 2nd Summit for Democracy in the spring of 2023.

 Winners Announced in First Phase of UK-U.S. Privacy-Enhancing Technologies Prize Challenges (November 2022) | Press Release